tinywrkb/flatpak-wine-runtime/README.md

     subscribe, or use a temporary download URL, and make it impossible to fetch an installer with Flatpak.
     Even when a download URL is available, there's no releases archive.
-This means that when a new version is released, the download URL won't work or the installer will change (size, checksum), and this will end with a time window where the Flatpak is broken until an update is propagate down to the user.
+This means that when a new version is released, the download URL won't work and/or the installer's properties (size, checksum) will be changed, so there's will be a time window where the Flatpak is broken until a packaging update be propagate down to the user.
     This issue makes these apps less fitting for Flathub publishing.
-  * Solution: Build the app locally, and let the user select the installer.
-And in detail:
+  * Solution: Build the Flatpak app locally, and let the user select the Windows installer before installing the Flatpak.
     * Automate fetching Flatpak packaging manifests
     * Build apps into a local Flatpak repository using the cache of downloaded packaging manifests
     * Before building an app, let the user select a local file matching the extra-data source entry